MarkMindCkm/obsidian-markmind/README.md

 ### 1.0.4
 This is a big version:

- **Notice**
+ **Notice**:
- **You need to download the pdfjs plugin again [PDFJS Plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.4/pdfjs.zip), it keep more functions and it support multi open**
+ **You should to download the pdfjs plugin again [PDFJS Plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.4/pdfjs.zip), it keep more functions and it support multi open**

 <hr>